talha131/onCrashReboot/content/Computer Literacy Study Guide/Operating System/20-Functions of an Operating System.md

    Operating systems play a central role in executing application programs, ensuring they run smoothly, manage system requests, and avoid interference with other processes.

 {{< callout type="info" >}}
-Fun Fact: The kernel, a core part of the operating system, is responsible for directly managing communication between hardware and software.
+The kernel, a core part of the operating system, is responsible for directly managing communication between hardware and software.
 {{< /callout >}}

 ### Why the Operating System is Crucial